chriswilson1982/black-and-white/README.md

 ##### Power-Ups

 There are three power-ups at the top of the screen.
 You can get more by collecting stars.
-The power-ups are as follows:
+They can be very helpful, but not using them may have other advantages!
+The power-ups are ae shown below:

 1) Toggle all squares
 2) Unlock a tapped square
 3) Toggle a single square (and not its neighbours)

-They can be very helpful, but not using them may have other advantages...

 ##### Scoring